otomad/OtomadHelper/README.md

    - This opens a terminal window already pointing to the project folder.
 2. In the terminal, type the following and press Enter:
    ```
-   pnpm install
+   pnpm i
    ```
 3. Wait for the installation to finish — it may take a minute or two.
 You'll see a progress indicator, and it will end with something like "Done".

-> You only need to run `pnpm install` once during setup.
+> You only need to run `pnpm i` once during setup.
 You generally don't need to run it again unless someone tells you new dependencies were added.

 ---

-#### Step 6 (Recommended): Install Visual Studio Code
+#### Step 6 (Not Necessary, But Recommended): Install Visual Studio Code

-While you can edit files with Notepad, **Visual Studio Code (VS Code)** is a free, powerful editor that makes editing much easier with syntax highlighting and file browsing.
+While you can edit files with **Notepad** directly, *Visual Studio Code (VS Code)* is a free, powerful editor that makes editing much easier with syntax highlighting and file browsing.

 1. Go to **[https://code.visualstudio.com/](https://code.visualstudio.com/)**
 2. Click **Download** and install it (accept all defaults).